 RoboCup is an international research and education initiative, attempting to foster Artificial Intelligence and robotics research by providing a standard problem where a wide range of technologies can be integrated and examined.
-One of these problems is teaching a robot to play a soccer match.
-During these matches, the goalkeeping robot will often only react if a ball approaches at sufficient speed.
-Other features in the scene, such as presence of opponent players or proximity of the ball, are often not taken into account.
-The reason for this is the following: If a logical representation is used to describe the preconditions for a reaction, a new set of logical rules is necessary when a new opponent strategy is encountered.
+One of these problems is teaching a robot to play soccer.
+At the RoboCup, typically a rule-based approach is applied [1].
+During matches, a reaction from the goalkeeping robot is triggered by the perception of a ball which approaches at sufficient speed.
+Other features in the scene, such as presence of opponent players, could be relevant but are not taken into account to keep the decision rules simple.

-It would be more efficient if instead, the goalkeeper finds the preconditions for these logical rules autonomously and in an unsupervised manner.
-A method for unsupervised activity mining in videos called Probabilstic Latent Sequential Motifs (PLSM) is introduced by Varadarajan et al [13], which makes use of topic models to find temporal activity patterns in image data.
-These patterns represent an activity in a video.
-Their relation to video data can be compared to the relation of combinations of syllabi to a word.
-Using this method, a model describing recurring patterns in a dataset can be found by learning offline, i.e., before a match.
-The detection of these patterns during a match will enable the goalkeeper to anticipate the opponent's behaviour.
-The effectiveness of the method is tested by comparing performance in a penalty shootout between a regular rule-based goalkeeper, that only reacts when a ball approaches, and the goalkeeper that has found rules using PLSM.
+A more flexible solution enables the goalkeeper to find the preconditions for these logical rules autonomously and in an unsupervised manner.
+A method for unsupervised activity mining in videos called Probabilistic Latent Sequential Motifs (PLSM) is introduced by Varadarajan et al [2].
+It uses of topic models to find temporal activity patterns in video data.
+Each of these patterns represents an activity in a video, and relates to the video as combinations of syllabi would relate to a word.
+A model that describes recurring patterns in a dataset can be discovered offline.
+The detection of these patterns during a match will enable a goalkeeper to anticipate the opponent's behavior.
+The effectiveness of the method is tested by comparing performance in a penalty shootout between a regular rule-based goalkeeper and the goalkeeper that predicts to the opponent's behavior using patterns discovered by using PLSM.